MicrosoftDocs/msix-docs/msix-src/packaging-tool/Support-on-1709-and-later.md

 ## Troubleshooting tips:
-For now, in devices running builds 16299 to 17700, you need to install MSIX apps through PowerShell.
+For now, in devices running builds 16299 to 17700, you can install MSIX apps through PowerShell.
 Specifically, you need this command in PowerShell: add-appxpackage <path to MSIX package>

 ![PowerPoint command](mpt_blog_11.jpg)

+You can also use Intune, SCCM or the Packaging Manager API.